learning-zone/bootstrap-css-basics/README.md

 LG ( It is for laptop and desktop screens which are equal to greater than 1200px wide).
 #### Q. What are global styles that are used in Bootstrap Default Typography?

-Answer: In Bootstrap the global default font-size is 14px and the line height is 1.428.
+ In Bootstrap the global default font-size is 14px and the line height is 1.428.
 The default font changes to Helvetica and Arial are with sans-serif fallback and all these styles are applicable for both body and all paragraphs.

 #### Q. What will be the output of the below code?